YunHsiao/Crysknife/Documents/iteration.rst

    ${workspaceFolder:4_27}/../Plugins/YourPlugin/Setup.sh -Gn
    ${workspaceFolder:Release}/../Plugins/YourPlugin/Setup.sh

-To update the patches back to the ``Release`` repo.
-This may take some back-and-forth efforts, but in the end can guarantee both engine are completely conformant.
+This way the patches are updated incrementally, making it much easier and focused to sync back to the ``Release`` repo.

-Then the same process can be applied to any other repository:
+It may take some back-and-forth efforts, but do make sure the same set of patches are up-to-date for both engines, which is critical for a smooth deployment experience.

+Finally, when the porting is done, the same process still applies **anywhere anytime** changes are made.
+Say we just fixed a rare corner case found in internal repo, to properly commit the source patch changes:

 .. code-block:: bash